Chart Color Schemes

 Shoal Bay has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can impact an area's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, Newcastle Offshore Wind Project, and Draft Greater Newcastle Metropolitan Plan 2036.
-The following list outlines those projects most likely to be relevant.
+No infrastructure changes have been identified by AreaSearch that will impact the area.
+Key projects include the Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Port Stephens Housing Delivery Program, Newcastle Offshore Wind Project, and Draft Greater Newcastle Metropolitan Plan 2036.

 Professional plan users can use the search below to filter and access additional projects.